-Teachers should communicate rules clearly and simply and make sure that they're consistent in enforcing them with age-appropriate rewards and sanctions.
-When possible, allow students to help to create the rules and consequences.
-The teacher and students may together come up with rules such as Be quiet when someone is talking; Put up your hand to talk; or Be kind to others.
+Teachers should communicate rules clearly and simply and make sure they're consistent in enforcing them with age-appropriate rewards and sanctions.
+When possible, allow students to help create the rules and consequences.
+The teacher and students may together come up with rules such as Be quiet when someone is talking; Put your hand up to talk; or Be kind to others.
 Work hard, Share and Co-operate are other options.
 Display the rules on a poster on the classroom wall, or provide each student with a copy to keep in their notebooks.